‘General Hospital’ Spoilers: The Nurses Ball Begins, Laura & Curtis Find Trouble, & Tears Are Shed Over Oscar

 Just what can everybody expect from the Nurses Ball this year?
 The Inquisitr has noted that there will be a proposal happening at the event, but it is not known yet which pair will be involved.
 It could be that Finn finally manages to propose to Anna, which would seem the most likely duo ready for this relationship development.

-While it would certainly be a stretch to make believable, some wonder if Kevin might fake propose to Ava to move their plan regarding Ryan to move forward.
-General Hospital spoilers have teased that Ryan will probably make an appearance during the event, and seeing his love get engaged to his brother could lead to an explosive interaction.
+While it would certainly be a stretch to make believable, some wonder if Kevin might fake propose to Ava to move their plan regarding Ryan forward.
+General Hospital spoilers have teased that Ryan will probably make an appearance during the event and seeing his love get engaged to his brother could lead to an explosive interaction.

 "Welcome to another Nurses Ball!" #GH pic.twitter.com/Myuqu3jRqw